 Les Yay: There seems to be some very subtext-y moments between Allison and Vanessa in the second movie.

-Not to mention the way Kayako seems to be all over her (usually female) victims when she kills them (Karen and Dr. Sullivan, for example - not to mention the way she clings to Karen's corpse after she kills her).
+The way Kayako seems to be all over her (usually female) victims when she kills them (Karen and Dr. Sullivan, for example - the way she clings to Karen's corpse after she kills her).
 A little bit of Foe Yay, perhaps?

 The scene in the second movie where Aubrey goes to Karen and Doug's apartment the day after witnessing Karen's death.
 Aubrey glances around the apartment, eventually looks over Karen's collection of framed photos, and breaks down sobbing as her sister's death suddenly hits her.